-The inspector noted that staff have been provided with information relating to human rights and confidentiality during their initial induction programme.
+It was good to note that staff had been provided with information relating to human rights and confidentiality during their initial induction programme.
 Discussions with staff, and observations made during the inspection indicated that the promotion of values such as choice, dignity and respect were embedded in the culture and ethos of the organisation.